alphagov/notifications-net-client/DOCUMENTATION.md

 #### templateId (required)

 The ID of the template.
-Sign into GOV.UK Notify and go to the __Templates__ page to find this.
+Sign in to GOV.UK Notify and go to the __Templates__ page to find this.
 For example:

 ```csharp
 string templateId: "f33517ff-2a88-4f6e-b855-c550268ce08a";